-In this third blog post of the series, corresponding entities, grouping and fusing entities are our focus.
+This third blog post of the series will focus on corresponding entities, grouping and fusing entities.

 Same entity, different sources